 We expand the GPS-only methodology of ocean tide loading displacement estimation described in Penna et al. (2015) with data from the GLONASS constellation.
 We assess the performance of GPS and GLONASS for the estimation of eight major ocean tide loading constituents in stand-alone modes and in a combined GPS+GLONASS mode.
-We examine data from 21 sites from the UK and western Europe over a period of 2010.0-2014.0 through processing data in kinematic PPP using products from three different analysis centres: CODE, ESA and JPL.
+We examine data from 21 sites from the UK and western Europe over the period of 2010.0-2014.0 through processing data in kinematic PPP using products from three different analysis centres: CODE, ESA and JPL.
 The latter was also used to assess the effect of GPS ambiguity fixing on estimated ocean tide loading displacements.
-All solutions were inter-compared to gain an insight into the sensitivities of
+All solutions were intercompared to gain an insight into the sensitivities of the constituent estimates to different choices of satellite orbit and clock products, satellite elevation cutoff and constellation configurations.